moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

-5. For example, on selecting the ‘corp-market-performance’ Data Product on the Filters options, it will list out all the perspectives created on that Data Product as shown   below.
+5. For example, selecting the **corp-market-performance** Data Product in the filters options will list all the Perspectives created for that Data Product, as shown below.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(26)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />